chattiavato-a11y/hasheeshium/Chatbot/chatbot/main/README.md

 The backend is built with Cloudflare Workers and uses the Workers AI platform to generate responses.
 The main components are:

 1. **API Endpoint** (`/api/chat`): Accepts POST requests with chat messages and streams responses.
-2. **BM25 Retrieval**: `src/retrieval.ts` scores bilingual OPS corpora (English + Spanish) and injects the highest ranking snippets into the system prompt.
+2. **BM25 Retrieval**: `src/retrieval.ts` scores bilingual OPS corpora (English + Spanish), now expanded with the 2025 OPS service lattice extracted from the archive bundle, and injects the highest ranking snippets into the system prompt.
-3. **Adaptive System Prompting**: `src/index.ts` tailors instructions based on the detected/preferred language and optional WebLLM/WebGPU capabilities sent by the browser.
+3. **Adaptive System Prompting**: `src/index.ts` tailors instructions based on the detected/preferred language and optional WebLLM/WebGPU/TinyLLM capabilities sent by the browser.
+4. **Multi-Model Orchestrator**: Cloudflare Workers AI provides the primary stream; when BM25 confidence dips below the threshold, the Worker invokes Google Gemini for cross-checking and appends TinyLLM/TinyML guidance to the SSE stream.
-4. **Workers AI Binding**: Connects to Cloudflare's AI service via the Workers AI binding.
+5. **Workers AI Binding**: Connects to Cloudflare's AI service via the Workers AI binding.

 ### Frontend